 Sue was diagnosed with coeliac disease whilst undertaking her Masters Degree to become a dietitian.
 It changed her career path – but she believes only for the better!
 Since being diagnosed with coeliac disease, Sue has maintained a strong commitment to educating people with special dietary needs.

 Sue’s passion for promoting good nutrition extends beyond the research field.
-She has written seven cookbooks of which the first three were self-published best-sellers.
-Included in this impressive range is her cookbook, “Gluten Free Cooking” published by Penguin Books has won the “Best Health and Nutrition Cookbook in Australia” Gourmand (Cordon Bleu) Cookbook Awards.
+She has written eleven cookbooks of which the first three were self-published best-sellers.
+Included in this impressive range is her cookbook, “Gluten Free Cooking”, published by Penguin Books, which won the “Best Health and Nutrition Cookbook in Australia” Gourmand (Cordon Bleu) Cookbook Awards.
 Fuelled by her absolute belief that a dietary condition is an invitation rather than an obstacle to good eating, her collection of recipes proves that having a dietary condition, such as gluten, FODMAP or lactose intolerance, coeliac disease, fructose malabsorption or irritable bowel syndrome does not mean having to miss out on the delights and adventures of a good food life.
 Sue regularly performs cooking demonstrations on stage at food festivals and Expos, showcasing her gluten free and low FODMAP diet delights in an engaging and informative style.

 Sue is also the director of a busy private dietetic practice (Shepherd Works), specialising in gastrointestinal nutritional conditions, such as coeliac disease and irritable bowel syndrome, employing twelve dietitians.
-She is the consultant dietitian on numerous medical National Advisory Committees for Coeliac Disease and other Gastrointestinal conditions, including the Coeliac Research Fund, Digestive Health Foundation and Therapeutic Guidelines.
+She is the consultant dietitian on numerous medical National Advisory Committees for Coeliac Disease and other Gastrointestinal conditions, including the Medical Advisory Board to Coeliac Australia, Digestive Health Foundation and Therapeutic Guidelines.
 Sue has authored over 20 medical journal papers.
 She is on the Editorial Advisory Board for “Healthy Food Guide” magazine.
 Sue was the chairperson for the Organising committee for the 2010 Dietitians’ Association of Australia National Conference.
 Sue was the host of the world’s first gluten free cooking program, “Gluten Freedom” and has previously worked as the resident dietitian for TV morning program “9am with David and Kim”.
 She is a regular media spokesperson for print and radio commentary on dietary intolerances.

 Sue is a passionate, enthusiastic advocate for promotion of good nutrition and good bowels!